 Classification of severity

 There are several classification schemes based on the presence and severity of the characteristic features of AMD, namely drusen, pigmentary irregularities, GA and neovascularisation.
-These classification systems are moderately good at predicting progression but are highly precise and detailed.
-The 'Age-Related Eye Disease Study' (AREDS) trial developed a simpler classification system which has proved more clinically useful.[5, 6]
+The National Institute for Health and Care Excellence (NICE) has devised its own scheme as follows:

 Idiopathic polypoidal choroidopathy

 This is a variant of AMD, consisting of neovascularisation, primarily located within the choroid.
 It shares some features with AMD - it involves the macula, it is seen in the same age-group, it shares common non-genetic risk factors, such as smoking and hypertension, and it shares common genetic risk factors.
 However, in contrast to AMD, polypoidal choroidopathy is seen in a younger age group than AMD, it more often occurs in the nasal macula and the polypoidal neovascular complexes may leak and bleed but are less likely to invade the retina.

 - AMD is the most common cause of severe visual impairment in older adults in the developed world.

 - AMD is responsible for two thirds of registrations of visual impairment in the UK.